 - resource provided by the Forum Network Knowledgebase.

 Search Tip: Search with " " to find exact matches.

-The annual in-person meeting of the Forum's Drupal-Salesforce Platform Users Group that follows the Forum's Annual Conference in Boston on July 16-18.
-Attendance is restricted to particpants in the platform.
+The annual in-person meeting of the Forum's Technology Platform Users Group that follows the Forum's Annual Conference in San Francisco on July 19-20.